radapdal/process/webdevelopmentworkflow.md

 Team discussion:

-- present your point estimate
+- Present your point estimate.
-- discuss shortly why that is your estimate
+- Discuss shortly why that is your estimate.
-- use the most voted number
+- Use the most voted number.

-The individual estimate by hour is added by the developer that intends to work on the issue at the daily meeting.
+The individual estimate by hour is added by the developer that intends to work on the issue at the Daily Meeting.